Soybean futures up on spot demand

 Magazine Archives

-New Delhi, May 16 (PTI) Soybean prices rose by Rs 9 to Rs 3,802 per quintal in futures trade Thursday as speculators raised their positions supported by a strong spot demand.
-Tight arrivals from the producing regions further influenced the prices.
-On the National Commodity and Derivatives Exchange, soybean for the most-traded delivery in June contracts was up by Rs 9, or 0.24 per cent, to Rs 3,802 per quintal 1,42,700.
-Marketmen said, fresh positions created by participants following upsurge in domestic demand mainly pushed up soybean prices here.
-PTI ADI SHWSHW
+New Delhi, Apr 23 (PTI) Soybean prices inched up by Rs 16 to Rs 3,803 per quintal in futures trade Tuesday supported by a strong spot demand.
+Marketmen said, widening of portfolios by investors mainly gave push to soybean prices at futures trade.
+However, weather forecast capped the gains.
+"The prices have been under pressure due to forecast of near normal monsoon forecast by IMD," said a report by Angel Broking.
+At the National Commodity and Derivatives Exchange, soybean to be delivered in July moved up by Rs 16, or 0.42 per cent, to Rs 3,803 per quintal with an open interest of 2,590 lots.
+PTI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today